brazilianbytes/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+The commands in this lab must be run on master controller instance: `k8s-master`.
+Login to controller instance using the `ssh` command.
 Example:

 ```
-gcloud compute ssh controller-0
+ssh pi@k8s-master
 ```

-### Running commands in parallel with tmux
+### Running commands in parallel with ~~tmux~~ Terminator

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.
+[Terminator](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
+See the [Running commands in parallel with Terminator](01-prerequisites.md#running-commands-in-parallel-with-tmux-terminator) section in the Prerequisites lab.

 ## Bootstrapping an etcd Cluster Member